For any additional inquiries to the Frequently Asked Questions below, please contact UTMCIP staff in the EEU at coopinternship.utm@utoronto.ca.

 Getting Ready to Apply

-The UTMCIP is available to students entering Year of Study 2 as a full-time student in the upcoming Fall/Winter 2024-25 session.
-A full-time student will be enrolled in a minimum of 1.5 credits in each of the Fall and Winter terms.
+The UTMCIP is available to students entering Year of Study 2 as a full-time student at UTM.
+Upper-year students at the end of Year of Study 2 or beginning Year of Study 3 will not have the option to transfer into the UTMCIP (no ‘late admission’).
 Both domestic and international students are eligible for the UTMCIP program.
-Students in Year of Study 2 and Year of Study 3 will not have the option to transfer into the UTMCIP (no ”late admission”).

 Students with part-time status may be considered for the program if they have received accommodation from the University.
 An example of an accommodation may include, but is not limited to, having a reduced course-load accommodation with Accessibility Services.
 Students with part-time status who have received accommodation from the University and wish to apply to a UTMCIP stream must contact coopinternship.utm@utoronto.ca.

-Please see Student Eligibility Requirements on the Information for Students page.
+Please see Student Eligibility Requirements on the Program Details page.

-Students apply to the UTMCIP by adding the regular stream of a participating program in ACORN and then submitting an online application to join the UTMCIP stream of the same program.
-Please see the Application Process on the Information for Students page.
+Students can apply to the UTMCIP by adding the regular stream of a participating program in ACORN and then submitting an online UTMCIP Application Form 2026-27 to join the UTMCIP stream of the same program using the Microsoft Form that will become available on our website in June.

-Please note that while students can accept or refuse invitations to the regular program stream at any time before the September 15th deadline, UTMCIP invitations can only be accepted or refused between August 24th and September 15th, 2024.
+Please note that while students can accept or refuse invitations to the regular program stream at any time before the deadline.

 Please see the Office of the Registrar’s webpage on Academic Standing for full details.
 Students are also encouraged to speak with the Undergraduate Advisor in their department.